-Variations refer to having the same set in other design styles.
-This is one of the criteria we follow when approving icons on Iconfinder.
+Variations refer to having the same set in many design styles.
+This is one of our Criteria for approving icons and illustrations.

 Creating the same icon set in several different styles can be a good idea in some cases.
 However, icon designers should be careful to not create too many variations of the same set, as that will clutter up the search engine.